Arts, Audio Video Technology & Communications Career Cluster

 refining and balancing the sound heard by the audience while monitor engineers focus on

-balancing and refining the sound heard on stage by the performer.
+balancing and refining the sound heard on stage by the performers.
 Live sound

 audio engineers may be employed by the live sound venue itself or by the